seanhrichardson/optic-math/index.md

 ---
 layout: page
-section: HOME PAGE
-title: Home Page
+title: Home
 ---

-## Test
+## Optic Math

-Hello World
+This site is currently being built.

+Opticmath will provide simple and intuitive math exposition on higher level topics with interactive visuals.